hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Single-column

-If a form uses a single-column layout, consider setting a maximum width on the form; this can generally be best achieved by using a size or unit that is **relative** the page, viewport, or container size.
-This can commonly be achieved by using a viewport width unit (`vw`), percentage width (e.g., `50%`), or a character unit (`ch`).
+We recommend _most_ forms use a single-column layout as it makes the information easier to parse and reinforces the sequential nature of filling out a form.

-We recommend _most_ forms use a single column layout as it makes the information within the form easier to parse for the user and reinforces the sequential nature of filling out a form.
+If a form uses a single-column layout, consider setting a maximum width on the form; this can be achieved by using a size or unit **relative** to the page, viewport, or container size, e.g., viewport width unit (`vw`), percentage width (`50%`), or a character unit (`ch`).

 !!!
 Info